Cinta Senese, Breed of Pig Almost Lost Forever

 The number of Cinta Senese breeders over recent years have greatly increased and one of these breeders, Fabio Pinzo, welcomed Lucia Norrito and her Slow Food Tour on a visit, and I went along.
 Fabio's passion for the environment and permaculture, (harmonising the land's ecological systems with the need's of man without chemicals), eventually led him to starting up his own organic Cinta Senese farm in 1992 on the rugged slopes of Monte Amiata a dormant volcano in southern Italy, with perfect conditions for these little beasts.
 (Permaculture gained recognition in the 1960's by an Austrian farmer Sepp Holzer who had practiced the systematic method.
 A decade later, Australians David Holmgren and Bill Mollison scientifically develop the methods further.
 We met up with Fabio at Pigelleto, (the name is purely coincidental and nothing to do with pigs) a fascinating natural reserve deep in the heart of Monte Amiata.
 From there, we continued our mini-bus journey deeper into the woods and arrived at what seemed to be an almost secret location.
 The mini-bus's engine was switched off and we were plunged into absolute tranquillity and stillness.
 Of course we could hear birds and the first nearby sounds of snuffling on the ground.
 It was mid October, we were quite high up, and a little rain had fallen the previous night turning the ground fairly muddy in places, but we really didn't cared much.
 Mud is good for you isn't it?
 During our stroll towards the area of the Cinta Senese, we were privileged to meet a little group of another breed, the Maremmana, completely black in colour.
 These were just 3 months old and learning to socialise in a group without the mothers.
 They'd dare themselves to get close to the fence, and then run away!
 We were astonished to hear that there are only three breeders in the whole of Italy for the Maremmana pigs, one of them right here on Monte Amiata.
 Pulling ourselves away from these comical black piglets, we approached the area of the Cinta Senese, all of them aged at around eighteen months.
 And what magnificent free-range pigs they are.
 They were routing and snuffling around, telling each other off, and basically having a great time in and around oak trees.
 They love searching out acorns and roots to munch, on as well as being fed organic barley and orzo maize once a day.
 The quality of the cereal is important and Fabio will only obtain this from a grower he is familiar with.
 Eight kilo's of orzo maize produces 1 kilo of meat, in comparison to ‘closed-in' pigs requiring just five kilo's to produce the same quantity of meat.
 This therefore reflects in the cost of the much leaner Cinta Senese meat that can be up to three times as much.
 Being allowed to roam and given a much looser rein, they're not building up toxins, and their fat is a "healthy" one, rich in unsaturated fats, omega 3 and omega 6.
-Only a homeopathic vet is used, and where other pig breeders use iron supplements, Fabio will not.
+Only a homeopathic vet is used, and where other pig breeders use iron supplements, F

 Fabio keeps the female for up to 8 years during which she can have up to 3 pregnancies over a period of 2 years producing an average of 6 piglets.
 (Compared to and average of 14 piglets for pigs in captivity).
 Once the piglets are born, a member of the Provincial Administration of Siena calls to inspect them and decide whether the piglets are a good example of Cinta Senese and whether they will be used for reproduction or for meat.
 For example, if a piglet has that perfect pinkish/white belt, whereas its snout and hooves are black, he will tag the piglet's ear with a complete or whole ‘ear-ring'.
 The other piglets will have a half or broken ‘ear-ring' and will be reared for meat.